Oracle Environment Planning

 - [Windows] On the Oracle server, create an empty file in the following directory: %ProgramData%\Veeam\disablerestore

-If you want to restore a database with a different name and settings using Veeam Explorer for Oracle, the database must use SPFILE.
-If SPFILE is not used, you will see a warning during a plug-in configuration.
+- If you want to restore a database with a different name and settings, the database must use SPFILE.
+If SPFILE is not used, a warning will be displayed during the Veeam Plug-in configuration.